 Dr Marty Pets is a small, boutique brand dog food company, founded by celebrity integrative veterinarian Dr Martin Goldstein.
 The company makes one freeze dried raw dog food called Nature’s Blend.
+The company recently added 5 specialized recipes to its line.
 The company also makes freeze dried cat food and some supplements.

 Nature’s Blend is manufactured in the company’s own facility in Woodland Hills, California.

 For our Dr Marty dog food review we’ll look at the food ingredient quality and safety.
 Our dog food review is based on these criteria.

 Package ingredients for Nature’s Blend Essential Wellness Dog Food Recipe: Turkey, beef, salmon, duck, beef liver, turkey liver, turkey heart, flaxseed, sweet potato, egg, pea flour, apple, blueberry, carrot, cranberry, pumpkin seed, spinach, dried kelp, ginger, salt, sunflower seed, broccoli, kale, mixed tocopherols (natural preservative)